San healing practices

 In the cultures of the various San or Bushman peoples, healers administer a wide range of practices, from oral remedies containing plant and animal material, making cuts on the body and rubbing in 'potent' substances, inhaling smoke of smoldering organic matter like certain twigs or animal dung, wearing parts of animals or 'jewelry' that 'makes them strong.'
 Anecdotal records reveal that the Khoikhoi and San people have used Sceletium tortuosum since ancient times as an essential part of the indigenous culture and materia medica.
 The trance dance is one of the most distinctive features of San culture.

+San people perform all-night trance dances, or healing dances, in which rhythmic singing, drumming, and dancing activate what is described as a spiritual energy called n/um; this leads healers, often men, into a state called !kia.
+In !kia, healers are described as perceiving and removing sickness, mending social conflicts, and undertaking spiritual journeys beyond ordinary perception through the use of precise hand movements, vocalizations, and ritualized actions.
+These dances are physically and emotionally intense.
+Dancers are trained from childhood.

 Trance dance

 The San heal whilst in an altered state of consciousness in what is known as a 'trance dance' or 'healing dance'.
 Trance dance rituals take place over an entire night.
 Participants will sometimes tie offerings to animal spirits to the trees, and will use drums in order to contact animal and ancestor spirits.

 Richard Katz, an associate professor from Harvard University, says these occur four times a month, on average.
 In her book The Harmless People, based on fieldwork in the 1950s, Elizabeth Marshall Thomas observed that the women sat in a circle around a fire, singing the medicine songs in several parts with falsetto voices and clapping their hands in a sharp, staccato rhythm.
 Men danced single-file around the fire taking very short, pounding steps in counterpoint to the rhythms of the singing and the clapping.
 The movement was accompanied by the sharp, high clatter of rattles—made from dry cocoons strung together with sinew cords—that were tied to their legs.
 The dance was a complicated pattern of voices and rhythms that was infinitely varied and precise.
 San people began learning these songs and dances when they were children and work hard to develop these skills.